BA (York), MA (Goldsmiths), PhD (Cardiff), DPhil (Oxford – due for completion 2017)

 Global Studies undergraduate course development

 Mellor, D. (2017, forthcoming) ‘Should Robots Commit Crimes?’
 British Society of Criminology, Cardiff University, 17th May

-Mellor, D. (2017, forthcoming) ‘Cybersecurity Anthropotechnics: Engaging with the World-Size Robot’, Anthrobotics Research Group, University of Edinburgh, 3rd March
+Mellor, D. (2017) ‘Cybersecurity Anthropotechnics: Engaging with the World-Size Robot’, Informatics Forum, University of Edinburgh, 3rd March

 Mellor, D. (2016) ‘Cybersecurity and the growth of the technosphere’, Where are we now?
 Temporalities of Globalisation conference, University of Amsterdam, 15th December

 Mellor, D. (2016) ‘Meat the machines: hopes and fears’ AHRC Being Human Festival, De Montfort University, Leicester, 18th November

 Mellor, D. (2016) ‘Fallen robots and the android imagination’, Fantasies of Contemporary Culture symposium, School of English, Communication and Philosophy, Cardiff University, 23rd May

 Mellor, D. (2016) ‘In the cyber war to come, your face will be a weapon’, Fiction and the Social Imaginary conference, Department of Sociology, University of York, 14th March